fly-apps/postgres-migrator/README.md

 ## Recommendations

-* Make sure target app has a large enough volume and plenty of memory.
+* Make sure target app has plenty of memory.
 * Scale your destination app down to 1 before initiating the migration.
 * If the migration looks like it has frozen, connect to your target postgres app and run  `\l+` a few times to make sure the data size is still growing.
 * If migration connection is broken, your target app is likely under scaled.
 Monitor your metrics dashboard and your Fly app's vm checks for guidance.